We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 LetsGetChecked also states that it is best to take the test between 8 a.m. and 10 a.m. and return the sample to the lab on the same day.

-- a subscription option for regular buyers
+- has several subscription options for regular customers

 - accepts FSA and HSA payments